LaurentRDC/pandoc-pyplot/examples/README.md

 ## Example 2: pandoc-pyplot and pandoc-crossref together

 The second example showcases the interactions between pandoc-pyplot and pandoc-crossref.
 It is located in the file `crossref.md`.
 For this example to work, pandoc-pyplot must be used __first__.
-Note that default values are determined bu the `.pandoc-pyplot.yml` config file.
+Note that default values are determined by the `.pandoc-pyplot.yml` config file.

 The easiest way to compile this example is to HTML: